 Sylacauga is a somewhat small city located in the state of Alabama.
 With a population of 12,657 people and eight constituent neighborhoods, Sylacauga is the 54th largest community in Alabama.

-In terms of college education, Sylacauga is nearly on par with the US average for all cities of 21.84%: 17.35% of adults 25 and older in Sylacauga have a bachelor's degree or advanced degree.
+The education level of Sylacauga citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.35% of adults 25 and older in Sylacauga have a college degree.

 The per capita income in Sylacauga in 2010 was $19,357, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,428 for a family of four.
 However, Sylacauga contains both very wealthy and poor people as well.

 Sylacauga is an extremely ethnically-diverse city.
 The people who call Sylacauga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sylacauga residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sylacauga include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Sylacauga is English.
 Other important languages spoken here include Spanish and Italian.